 Like most Greek islands, Mykonos comes alive with crowds during the months of June through September.
-Mykonos Town is the main transport hub into the island and the area most will stay.
+Mykonos Town is the main transport hub on the island and the area most will stay.
 It’s a pretty place, with houses painted white to reflect the strong sun, with the characteristic blue church domes.

 The high season of the island is from June to September but stick to the end of May to the beginning of July if you prefer to avoid the crowds.
 If you’re looking to go for the party scene, one of the most popular and biggest gay events is XLSIOR Mykonos described as Europe’s hottest annual summer gay circuit festival.
 It's also worth noting that due to its popularity as a tourist destination, Mykonos is quite expensive compared to other islands or regions of Greece.